AmeliaYeah/AmeliaYeah.github.io/content/posts/python_lowlevel_ductf.md

 } PyListObject;
 ```

+This essentially allows for any object in python to be cast as a `PyObject` and still be valid with a valid header.

 Some examples of Python types and their specific structs:
 * Dictionaries have [PyDictObject](https://github.com/python/cpython/blob/b4e48a444ea02921ce4b701fe165e6cfd4cf5845/Include/cpython/dictobject.h#L10)
 * Tuples have [PyTupleObject](https://github.com/python/cpython/blob/b4e48a444ea02921ce4b701fe165e6cfd4cf5845/Include/cpython/tupleobject.h#L5)